What is frozen shoulder?

 How many steroid injections can you have for frozen shoulder?

 Approximately 80% of our patients with frozen shoulder only receive one injection.
 A second injection is dependent on how you respond to the first injection and the remaining levels of pain and stiffness.
-We always try and limit the number of injections we carry out on our patients.
-However on occasion, in the case of frozen shoulder, having more than one injection is occasionally required.
+We always try and limit the number of injections we carry out on our patients but, in the case of frozen shoulder, having more than one injection is occasionally required.
 Our article on ‘how many steroid injections can I have?’ provides further information